-If you have a few more dollars to spend, and you want to make your travel a little easier, the Hello Travel bus shuttle company makes a good alternative to going it alone.
-For the extra cost, they can make getting around Panama a bit less stressful.
+Without any real train infrastructure, buses are the primary way that most Panamanians — and many travelers — get around.
+The buses run frequently and are cheap enough, but if you have a few more dollars to spend you may want to make your travel a little easier.
+The Hello Travel bus shuttle company makes a good alternative to going it alone.
+For the extra cost, they can also make getting around Panama a little less stressful.

 They have regular air-conditioned shuttle services to and from the more popular destinations, including: